Buttermilk Biscuits

 Now, it’s hard to top Tudors, but these homemade biscuits come pretty close!
 And you don’t have to travel all the way to West Virginia to get them!

 All you need is a few simple ingredients to be able to whip up these delicious buttermilk biscuits!
-They are so flaky and buttery, that you’ll find it hard to just have one!
+These soft and tender biscuits are full of buttery flavor and pull apart easily into delicious flaky layers.

 Related: For another classic from my home state, try our West Virginia Pepperoni Rolls too!

-- Butter — cold and cut into cubes (you may also want extra butter for brushing on top of the biscuits while they bake)
+- 1/2 cup Butter — cold and cut into cubes (you may also want extra butter for brushing on top of the biscuits while they bake)

 Kitchen Tools Used:

-Preheat your oven to 425°F and prep a 9″ cake pan.
+To Prep: Preheat your oven to 425°F and grease a 9-inch round cake pan.
 You can either grease with butter or use non-stick baking spray (though I prefer the butter method).

-Roll the dough out to a 1 1/2” thickness and cut into individual biscuits using a round cookie cutter.
+- Turn out the dough onto a floured work surface.
+Roll dough out into a rectangle that is about 1 1/2 inch thickness, then cut into individual biscuits using a round cookie cutter or biscuit cutter.

 Can you freeze biscuits?